zzplab/labscss/README.md

 $server->serve('app.min');

 ```
+Checkout the Leafo/ScssPhp homepage, http://leafo.github.io/scssphp, for directions on how to use the scssphp compiler.

+### Note
 My personal intention with this Leafo/ScssPhp wrapper is to make updating and maintainance easier using composer for my self and add some extra functions while they are not available (yet) in Leafo/ScssPhp itself.
 Feel free to use it or respond with issue or request.